Explore Our Diverse Range Of Offerings

 Major 5G Clients/Deployments: LG Uplus (Korea), in-vehicle 5G connectivity partners, smart home ecosystems

 LG Electronics Inc. manufactures and markets digital display equipment and home appliances.
 The company manufactures and sells telecommunications devices such as smart phones and tablets, in addition to flat panel televisions, A/V appliances, refrigerators, washing machines, and air conditioners.
 LG maintains a strong international presence with manufacturing facilities, R&D centres, and sales operations in over 100 countries.
 While LG exited the smartphone business in 2021, the company continues to play a prominent role in the 5G automotive connectivity space through its LG Vehicle Component Solutions division and holds a substantial 5G patent portfolio.
 It has also focused on enhancing its smart home ecosystem, integrating 5G IoT capabilities with AI-powered appliances.
+In April 2026, LG Electronics showcased its Hybrid eCall solution supporting emergency communication across 2G to 5G networks and aligned with Europe’s next-generation eCall requirements.

 6. ZTE Corporation